-Article 3.7 The Research Master's Examination
+Article 3.7 The Master's Examination

-The Research Master's examination consists of the following parts:

-- 1. the courses pertaining to the Research Master's specialisation; - 2.
-M&T workshops, skills training, practical trainings and colloquia; - 3. the (tutorial group) meetings pertaining to the courses as meant under paragraph 1 and 2; - 4. the research proposal, the research internship and the Master's thesis; - 5. where applicable, the electives; - 6. where applicable, the clinical research proposal, the clinical internship and minor's thesis.
+- 1. The Master's examination consists of the following components: The courses pertaining to the selected Master's specialisation; - 2.
+The practical training with the accompanying tasks, whether or not pertaining to the courses as meant under 1; - 3.
+The tutorial group meetings pertaining to the courses and practical training as meant under 1 and 2; - 4.
+The Research Proposal; - 5.
+The Research Internship; - 6.
+The Master's Thesis; - 7.
+When applicable: the Clinical Internship, the Clinical Activities Report, Clinical Supervision, Academic Skills, Professional Skills and Activity Report.